 And goodness, you will mess up.
 A lot.
 But just say you are sorry.
 Pray.
 Let it change you.
 And press on.
 Drop by drop.
 Because even “good mamas” can’t change their kid’s hearts.
 Let the Holy Spirit do in your kids what only He can.

-So you just keep drip dropping behind the scenes, sacrificially.
+So you just keep drip-dropping behind the scenes, sacrificially.
 It won’t always be fun, but it always matters.
-And when your kids get older, some things will get easier, but some get harder.
+And when your kids get older, some things will get easier, but some things get harder.
 You will gain confidence, but you will always need reminders not to worry about what others think.
-It only matters what your sweet Jesus thinks.
-Your worth is not defined by what you do– only by what He has done for you.
-And He is singing over you.
+It only matters what your sweet Jesus thinks of you.
+Your worth is not defined by what you do– only by what He has done for you, and He is singing over you.
 He never leaves you.
 He picks you up when you fall.
 He wakes you up each morning with joy.
-He delights in you.
-So delight in him.
+He delights in you, so delight in him.
 Look for him in it all.

 Singing His Grace,